 High-tech fleets will also enjoy improved safety features.
 Many companies have ventured into video telematics, building systems of in-cabin and road-facing vehicle cameras.
 Among their many potential uses, cameras can improve driver coaching and provide evidence after collisions (or theft.)

 Lytx, for example, offers video solutions and fleet telematics on a single platform.
-DriveCam Event Recorder, part of the Lytx Driver Safety Programme, harnesses video to clarify past events and inform future driver behaviour.
-Lytx’s customisable services and programmes cover driver safety, risk detection, compliance and fuel management for commercial, public sector and field services fleets.
+DriveCam Event Recorder, part of the Lytx Driver Safety Program, harnesses video to clarify past events and inform future driver behavior.
+Lytx’s customizable services and programs cover driver safety, risk detection, compliance and fuel management for commercial, public sector and field services fleets.

 Similarly, the GOCAM solution and SmartWitness hardware captures high-resolution, 360-view video and audio inside and outside the vehicle to promote safe driving.
 Integrated with MyGeotab, GOCAM records and monitors asset data before, during and after all road events, offering powerful protection against false claims.

 Another solution on offer is Netradyne’s Driveri, which combines video, AI and edge computing to identify best practices and deliver positive feedback to drivers.
 Its key feature, GreenZone, is the first driver scorecard based on positive driving habits.
 Containing 100 hours of storage, it also catches at-risk behavior before it escalates into a dangerous incident.